Renting a Home

 Unlike buying a home, where the seller pays a decent amount to buyer's agents in the vast majority of cases (usually 3% of the sales price), in the rental market, landlords, if they pay anything to those assisting renters, pay very little in the vast majority of cases.
 If a landlord is offering a rental agent finder's fee, it's often 10% of the first month's rent, which is usually less than 5% versus what they would receive for a similar home buyer for significantly more than 5% of the work.
 Some Realtors avoid helping renters entirely.
 Those that do will often prioritize their other work with sales because of the low or no compensation with rental assistance, often giving those seeking to rent low-quality service.
 Other agents who help renters to find a place are new agents with low expertise.
 Others like myself are able to give renters quality service through an hourly fee.

-I offer rental assistance for a tiered hourly fee including admin time like communication with those looking for a rental or the landlords/agents of perspective properties that they've inquired about, transit, & showings.
-For those that desire it, I can also provide area tours like I did in my previous work with Go Destination Services.
-That said, most renters opt out of paying a Realtor to help them find a rental property & choose instead to find one on their own.
+I offer rental assistance for a tiered hourly fee including admin time like communication with those looking for a rental or the landlords/agents of prospective properties that they've inquired about, transit, & showings.
+For those that desire it, I can also provide area tours as I did in my previous work with Go Destination Services.
+That said, most renters who don't have their company paying for relocation assistance (as was the case with my work with GO) opt out of paying a Realtor to help them find a rental property & choose instead to find one on their own.
 Note that if I am working with a renter for more than 10 hrs, prices go up by 25%.
 If my work with a renter goes beyond 20 hrs, prices go up 50% from the original amount.
 My primary focus is for sales, not rental assistance, & so I must limit my time with that.
-Here are the tiers for the first 10 hrs:
+Here are the tiers for the first 10 hrs not including any finders fee if applicable:

 $40/hr - Final rental price between $1,001 & $2000